 As stated above, however, you can pursue your claim for wrongful dismissal either in the civil courts or an employment tribunal.
 The time limit for filing in civil court is much longer — you have six years from the date you were dismissed.

 (5) Service qualification

-Generally, only employees who have a year's continuity of service at the date of dismissal, or have been dismissed without notice and are within a week of gaining a year's continuity of service, can claim unfair dismissal.
+Generally, only employees who have two years’ continuity of service at the date of dismissal, or have been dismissed without notice and are within two weeks of gaining two years’ continuity of service, can claim unfair dismissal.
 There is no service qualification period for claiming wrongful dismissal.